 "Leggo My Meg-O" contains examples of (YMMV goes here):

 - Affectionate Parody: Complete with lots of Lampshade Hanging.

 - Aww, Look!
 They Really Do Love Each Other: Despite returning to being Jerkasses at the end of the episode Peter and Lois seem genuinely concerned for Meg when she's kidnapped.

 - Disguised Hostage Gambit: Brian and Stewie dress up as an Arabian businessman and a new victim respectively to infiltrate the auction, unfortunately Brian is forced to by Stewie to stop him being sold off.

 - Dodgeball Is Hell: The episode starts with all the kids in Meg's high school ganging up on her in a game of dodgeball.

 - Genre Blindness: Peter's advice to Meg "Pay no attention detail, hide under the bed but leave one leg visible".

-- Pet the Dog: Brian and Stewie head to Europe and rescue Meg.
+- Jerk with a Heart of Gold / Pet the Dog: Brian and Stewie head to Europe and rescue Meg.

 - Karma Houdini: This was Connie D'Amico's last episode, and she is seen pelting Meg with dodgeballs.
 She never learned her lesson from Brian in "Barely Legal".